vic-ma/howtodismantle.github.io/_posts/2025-09-09-Version-Control-Without-Git-Store-your-project-files-in-the-Hub.md

 ## Conclusion

-Today we explored the basic ideas behind using Peakboard Hub's file management to store, organize, and version Peakboard project files.
-When we compare this method with the traditional use of Git, we can see that it is a very good trade-off for teams that do not have a Git architecture in place yet.
-However, Git also offers features that cannot be replaced by the Hub, such as "Pull Requests" or other development workflows that go beyond just storing and versioning.
-This makes it more suitable for small teams with limited need for sophisticated Git features.
+We looked at how to use Peakboard Hub's file management system to store, organize, and version control Peakboard project files.
+It's a great, lightweight option for teams that don't have a Git workflow in place yet.

+However, Git also offers features that cannot be replaced by the Hub, such as pull requests or other development tools that go beyond simple storage and versioning.
+This makes Peakboard Hub's file management more suitable for small teams with limited need for sophisticated Git features.